 It’s important to note that if the accident claim exceeds your friend’s coverage, you’ll be responsible for paying the excess amount yourself.
 You can get extended auto insurance coverage with an umbrella policy to protect you from paying this outstanding amount out of pocket.

-Consider Your Insurance Policy
+Consider Your Auto Insurance Policy

 When Am I Not Covered Through Someone Else’s Insurance?